 The Norwalk Redevelopment Agency is committed to expanding the availability of high-quality housing choices for residents across the economic spectrum and ensuring that resources are available to keep existing housing up to date.
 We provide property owners, tenants, and developers with public and private grants and loans for a variety of needs, from small fixes to major renovations.

 As funding allows, we offer grants to tenants and homeowners for home modifications related to accessibility for disabled people.
 Accessibility Grants can be used for wheelchair ramps and grab-bar installations, among other things.
-Please see the Program Guidelines and Program Website for further information.
+There are no grants available at this time.

 Norwalk offers a variety of affordable rental and for sale properties for income-qualifying households.
 The list is updated annually.
 Please contact the properties directly to inquire about your eligibility and the availability of units.
 Please review the Affordable Housing Inventory for more information.